youmad-app/youmad-shell/README.md

 ./youmad.sh
 ```

 First time?
-It'll ask you some questions.
+It'll ask you some questions on audio format, rate-limiting, and browser cookies.
 Answer them.
 It's not a quiz.

 ### Step 3: Wait
 Go make coffee.
 Browse Reddit.
 Question your life choices.
 The script is working.